 REALTOR tips locating foundation repair issues, provided by a professional company, will help you locate issues and your client choose foundation repair options more quickly.
-Introducing a prospective homebuyer to their next potential home should be a magical experience for them to envision what their future lives could look like.
-Unfortunately, with stay-at-home orders and the safety risks of COVID-19, home tours these days are usually more pixelated than picture-perfect.
+Introducing a prospective homebuyer to their next potential home is helping them envision what their future lives feel like in their new space.
+Unfortunately, with stay-at-home orders and safety risks of COVID-19, home tours have become a bit more pixelated than picture-perfect.

 A virtual tour can only go so far in providing homebuyers a sense of their potential home.
 Additionally, it can make it difficult to assess foundation issues or other potential problem areas.
 Luckily, there are ways to spot signs of foundation damage during virtual tours.
 Here are several signs to look out for, tips to help your clients gain complete confidence in the home, and foundation repair options in case a problem is uncovered.

 While these signs do not guarantee foundation damage, they can be indicators of future foundation issues.
-You and your clients should look for these signs during every virtual tour to help your client pursue foundation repair options more quickly and protect their greatest asset, their home.
+Look for these signs during every virtual tour to help your client pursue foundation repair options more quickly and protect their greatest asset, their home.

 When touring the exterior of the house, look for:

-- Outer walls that appear to pull away from windows or door frames
+- Outer walls pulling away from windows or door frames

 - Bowed exterior walls

 - “Leaning” walls